pilot51/voicenotify/README.md

 VN operates through Android's Notification Listener service and must be enabled in the Notification Access settings.
 Shortcuts are provided in the configuration screen to open the Notification Access and TTS settings.

+#### Translations
+Translations are managed in <a href="https://hosted.weblate.org/projects/voice-notify">Weblate</a> and contributions are greatly appreciated.

+The previous translation service, Get Localization, was discontinued on May 31, 2019.